-The Nevada crime of peering is the act of going on another's property with the intent to spy through a home's window, door, or other opening.
-Another word for violating NRS 200.603 is peeping or being a "Peeping Tom."
+NRS 200.603 is the Nevada law that prohibits peering, the act of going on another's property with the intent to spy through a home's window, door, or other opening.
+Another word for peering is peeping or being a "Peeping Tom."
+The statute states:

 Peering is generally a misdemeanor in Nevada, carrying: